tildearrow/furnace/doc/7-systems/sms.md

 ## info

 this chip uses the [SN76489/Sega PSG](../4-instrument/psg.md) instrument editor.

+the noise channel's default mode uses only 3 preset frequencies. to use the full range of pitches, one can enable a mode in which the noise channel matches the frequency of square wave channel 3. in addition, periodic noise mode can be enabled to create a "thin pulse" tone that sounds four octaves lower than the square wave channels. for convenience in entering notes, a tracked note of C corresponds to a played note of A or A# in octave 2, C# is octave 3, and D is octave 4.

 noise mode macro values:
 - **0**: same as effect `2000`. thin pulse, 3 preset frequencies.